longhorn/website/content/docs/1.5.0/snapshots-and-backups/scheduling-backups-and-snapshots.md

 > 1. Recurring backup job only takes a new backup when the volume has new data since the last backup.
 > 1. Recurring snapshot job only takes a new snapshot when the volume has new data in the volume head (the live data).

-## Set up Recurring Jobs using the Longhorn UI
+## Set up Recurring Jobs

+### Using the Longhorn UI

 Recurring snapshots and backups can be configured from the `Recurring Job` page or the volume detail page.

-## Set up Recurring Jobs using a Longhorn RecurringJob

-Recurring jobs can also be set up by using a Longhorn `RecurringJob`.
+### Using the manifest

+You can also configure the recurring job by directly interacting with the Longhorn RecurringJob custom resource.
 ```yaml
 apiVersion: longhorn.io/v1beta1
 kind: RecurringJob